|European Union Studies and Human Rights||Credits|

-The Master’s in European Union Studies and Human Rights takes from October to July 2015 (one academic year).
+The Master’s in European Union Studies and Human Rights takes place from November to September.

-Students will undertake individual internships in companies or institutions from April to June.
+Students must undertake individual internships in companies or institutions before the end of the academic course.

 A trip to Brussels to visit the European Institutions is optional.

 The first period for the submission of the Master’s Final Project is in June-July, and the second period for the submission is in September.